WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 parameters.

-The client MUST use the following algorithm to determine whether each signature with parameters is invalid or potentially-valid for an `exchange`.
+The client MUST use the following algorithm to determine whether each signature with parameters is invalid or potentially-valid for an exchange's

+* `requestUrl`, a byte sequence that can be parsed into the exchange's effective request URI (Section 5.5 of {{!RFC7230}}),
+* `headers`, a byte sequence holding the canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the exchange's request and response metadata and headers, and
+* `payload`, a stream of bytes constituting the exchange's payload body (Section 3.3 of {{!RFC7230}}).
+Note that the payload body is the message body with any transfer encodings removed.

 Potentially-valid results include:

 * The signed headers of the exchange so that higher-level protocols can avoid